mathe00/obsidian-plugin-python-bridge/README.md

 #### What's easier with this plugin compared to external Python scripts:

 -   **Editing the current note**:
     Without the plugin, you'd need to manually copy the path of the open `.md` file, then run your script in a terminal, pasting the path.
 This process is tedious and far from user-friendly.

 -   **Detecting actions like note creation or deletion**:
     Yes, you can achieve this with an external Python script, but it requires constant monitoring, which adds complexity and clutters your code.
 With this plugin, such actions are handled more seamlessly.

 -   **Retrieving frontmatter content as a clean dictionary**:
     While possible with pure Python, parsing YAML and organizing the data properly takes time and lines of code.
 With this plugin, it's done in **a single line**. 🙌

 In short, while some tasks are technically feasible without this plugin, they’re cumbersome, and this plugin makes them **much simpler and more user-friendly**.

 ### What external Python scripts **cannot** do, but this plugin can:

 -   **Open pop-ups for user inputs** (GUI input equivalent to `input()` in Python):
     You can now create **modal dialogs** in Obsidian to collect data from the user directly within the interface.

 -   **Detect Obsidian-specific actions**:
     You can respond to user interactions with elements in Obsidian's UI, such as clicks on graphical components or specific actions within the vault.

 -   **Send native Obsidian notifications**:
     Display notifications directly within Obsidian, making it more integrated and fluid compared to terminal outputs.

 -   **Add custom settings for Python scripts**:
     Soon, you’ll be able to include custom **settings for your Python scripts** directly in Obsidian’s settings panel, just like any other plugin.
 This was impossible before without this plugin.

 -   **And much more**:
     Many other features will be implemented over time, allowing deeper integration between Python and Obsidian.

 Thanks to the **Python library** (`ObsidianPluginDevPythonToJS.py`) I've developed, you can write ultra-minimalist scripts to interact with Obsidian. **No need to deal with JSON** or manage complex API calls—everything is neatly wrapped for you. 🤖 (Note: The Python library now requires the `requests` package). **For easy importing, simply place the `ObsidianPluginDevPythonToJS.py` file in the same folder as your own Python scripts.**

 > **Note**: I'm **not a developer**, I just have solid experience with **Python**, and I get by with that.
 I know **nothing about JS**.
 This plugin was made **entirely with the help of AI assistants** (shoutout to **ChatGPT 4o**, **ChatGPT o1-preview**, and **Gemini 2.5 Pro** 😉).
 So, the code might be a bit rough around the edges, but it **works**.
 That’s all that matters, right?

+## 🌍 Internationalization

+This plugin aims to be accessible globally!
+The user interface (settings, commands, notices) is available in multiple languages.

+*   **Automatic Detection:** By default, the plugin will try to match Obsidian's configured language.
+*   **Manual Override:** You can select your preferred language for the plugin directly in the settings tab, regardless of Obsidian's language setting.
+*   **Supported Languages:**
+    *   🇬🇧/🇺🇸 English (en)
+    *   🇫🇷 French (fr)
+    *   🇪🇸 Spanish (es)
+    *   🇩🇪 German (de)
+    *   🇨🇳 Chinese (zh)
+    *   🇸🇦 Arabic (ar)
+    *   🇧🇷/🇵🇹 Portuguese (pt)
+    *   🇷🇺 Russian (ru)
+    *   🇯🇵 Japanese (ja)
+    *   🇮🇳 Hindi (hi)
+    *   🇰🇷 Korean (ko)
+    *   🇮🇹 Italian (it)
+    *   🇹🇷 Turkish (tr)
+    *   🇮🇩 Indonesian (id)
+    *   🇵🇱 Polish (pl)

+*(Want to contribute translations for another language?
+Feel free to open an issue or pull request!)*

 ## Why this plugin? 🤔